Spatial Mapping

 Scanning electron microscope (SEM)

-In an SEM, there are many mechanisms that generate the cathodoluminescence (CL) signal.
-The following section describes how to optimize the SEM and CL hardware to capture CL data with the highest spatial, spectral, and angular resolutions.
+Many mechanisms generate the cathodoluminescence (CL) signal in an SEM.
+The following section describes optimizing the SEM and CL hardware to capture CL data with the highest spatial, spectral, and angular resolutions.

 Absorption of an electron's energy: Electron-sample interactions